 Emergency Funds: Your Financial Safety Net

-A 2023 Federal Reserve report found that only 63% of adults said they could cover a $400 expense exclusively using cash, savings or a credit card they could pay off at the next statement.
+Only 63% of adults said they could cover a $400 expense exclusively using cash, savings or a credit card they could pay off at the next statement, according to a 2025 Federal Reserve report on the well-being of U.S. households.
+According to the report, 13% of adults said they couldn't pay that expense at all.

 Why Do I Need an Emergency Fund?

-Emergency funds help you avoid paying for unexpected expenses with other means, some of which might cost more because of interest or might damage your credit.
-In the 2023 report, 37% of survey respondents said they would be forced to cover the $400 by relying on credit cards, bank loans, payday loans, borrowing from friends and family, selling something or not paying the expense.
+Emergency funds help you pay for unexpected expenses.
+In the 2025 report, 37% of survey respondents said they would be forced to cover the hypothetical $400 expense by relying on credit cards, bank loans, payday loans and borrowing from friends and family.

-So, an emergency fund is beneficial if you are working to reduce your debt.
-One of the best ways to get out of debt is to prevent adding to it.
+So, an emergency fund is beneficial if you are working to reduce your debt or planning for life's uncertainties.
+One of the best ways to get out of debt is to avoid adding to it.

 Emergency Fund Uses